-The family dynamics…
+The family dynamics.

 So many parents can’t say no to their kids — they’re afraid their children won’t like them if they do.
 They love their children too much.

 Some parents, too, are growing concerned.
-“In trying to be so loving and accepting, you wonder, are you leading your kids to believe the world defers to them in every way?” says Pamela Evans, a writer who lives in Maplewood, NJ, a mother of two kids, 3-year-old George and 4-year-old Sophie.
+“In trying to be so loving and accepting, you wonder, are you leading your kids to believe the world defers to them in every way?” says Pamela Evans.
+A writer who lives in Maplewood, NJ, a mother of two kids, 3-year-old George and 4-year-old Sophie.
 She told me about a trip they had taken recently.

 About half the boys and two-thirds of the girls in the study agreed.
 How does this compare to previous generations?

-It found parents to be stating that “We want open communication with our kids, not dictatorial rule.
+It found parents to be stating that “We want open communication with our kids, not a dictatorial rule.
 We want, to some extent, to be their friends.
 But sometimes that desire comes at a price: not being able to set a limit when a child needs it.”

 Pampering at What Cost?

 It’s also a parent’s job to teach children how to delay gratification.
 All too often when our kids are frustrated, we buy them something to appease them.
 This rule-bending becomes a very slippery slope.
 Early on it’s just a simple, ‘I want ice cream, and I’ll yell and scream until I get some” Many years later, it may become, ‘If I’m picked up by the police, my parents will buy a good attorney and get me out.'”
-Consider the research: Recent studies at Stanford University in Palo Alto, CA, found that teenagers of loving but overly permissive and indulgent parents are more likely to do poorly in school and use drugs or alcohol than those whose mothers and fathers encourage independence and responsibility in the context of firm guidelines.
+Consider the research: Recent studies at Stanford University in Palo Alto, CA, found that teenagers of loving but overly permissive and indulgent parents are more likely to do poorly in school.
+Use drugs or alcohol than those whose mothers and fathers encourage independence and responsibility in the context of firm guidelines.

 Unspoiling Begins at Home

 Another important strategy: Dont overlook the benefit of chores.
 Us as parents tend to forget that responsibility is a learned skill.
 Believing that when children are older, they’ll magically know it or schools will teach them is not acceptable.
-Kids need to gradually take on more responsibility, based on their age.
-Otherwise, they get a sense that nothing is required of them.
-They go to school to be educated, not learn basic life skills, that our jobs are parents to teach and show them this.
+Kids need to take on more responsibility based on their age gradually.
+Otherwise, they get a sense that nothing required of them.
+They go to school to be educated, not learn essential life skills, that our jobs are parents to teach and show them this.

 Now she’s agonizing less over denying her son things.
 Recently, for example, Gemma put her foot down and banned TV on weekdays.
-“It took a week of him crying and screaming, but I stuck to my guns and now he just plays with his toys,” says Gemma. “he’s becoming much more flexible.
+“It took a week of him crying and screaming, but I stuck to my guns, and now he just plays with his toys,” says Gemma. “he’s becoming much more flexible.
 I think in some ways he feels freer — now that I’ve given him more boundaries.”